AmeeG/ADA_JupyterLab/README.md

 where the paths that should match are highlighted in a red box.

-## Create a batch submission script for creating a JupyterLab session on ADA
+## Initial setup - Create a batch submission script for creating a JupyterLab session on ADA

 To submit the JupyterLab instructions to ADA you need to create a batch job submission script.
 I have uploaded an example script - AIRESconda_sub.sh